lmhurley2003/RealEngine/README.md

 - Maybe have icons interact with desktop background ?
 - Aesthetics-wise, probably would feel more realistic to have some programs have different resolutions than main program resolution.
+- Add a lot of small interactive touches.
+Like think about Pajama Sam, there's not a lot of complex gamepley yet the players are propelled by small moments of interactivty and humor

 # Pinball
 - [ ] Likely a good start for a proof on concept